Council Co-chair and President of American University

 Saqib has a PhD in Economics from Northeastern University, a Masters in Development Economics from Vanderbilt University, and a Masters in Economics from the University of Punjab, Pakistan.

-Esperanza Gomez Jelalian has served as executive director of the U.S.-Pakistan Business Council at the U.S. Chamber of Commerce since 2003.
-She provides leadership and direction to the council and oversees strategic planning, policy, and advocacy.
-As director of South Asia, she develops and executes Chamber programs and policy activities relating to Afghanistan, Bangladesh, and Sri Lanka.
+Esperanza Gomez Jelalian has served as the head of the U.S. Pakistan Business Council at the U.S. Chamber of Commerce since 2003.
+As USPBC President, she provides leadership and direction to the council and oversees strategic planning, policy, and advocacy.
+As senior director of South Asia, she develops and executes Chamber programs and policy activities relating to Afghanistan, Bangladesh, and Sri Lanka.

 While advancing U.S. commercial interests in this region, she works closely with Chamber member companies, business and government leaders, and American Chambers of Commerce abroad.